sagecodes/make-a-wildlife-object-detector/README.md

 ## About this talk:

-My Test Case:

-Geese

-Lots of tutorials on making an object detector

-not many on making your own dataset and how to work with it for different programs
+There are lots of tutorials on making an object detector work with a pre-trained dataset, but not many on how to make your own datasets for object detection.

-Synthetic data
+Over coming Synthetic data

+Wildlife detection and monitoring with a limited dataset that anyone with a camera or smart phone can create

+I hope that no matter your experience you'll learn something new today!

 ## About me:
 👋 Hello,  I'm [Sage Elliott](https://www.linkedin.com/in/sageelliott/).